-The information on this page was last updated on the 11th of April 2019.
+The information on this page was last updated on the 13th December 2019.

 The UK may be leaving the EU, but here at BIMM, we are determined to keep our community of creative students as diverse and vibrant post-Brexit as always.
 We are committed to being a friendly international community.

 And we want to make sure you have all the information you need about Brexit and how it affects you.
 Whether you’re looking to study at BIMM or are a current student, this page should help answer any questions you may have.